The Rohingya crisis at a glance

 Additionally, some 125,000 Rohingya live in barricaded camps in central Rakhine State.
 The government created these camps following clashes between Rohingya and Rakhine communities in 2012.
 Rohingya there face severe restrictions and depend on aid groups for basic services.

 In 2019, a separate military crackdown against the Arakan Army, an ethnic Rakhine armed group, brought new displacement and civilian casualties.
-Clashes between the military and the Arakan Army displaced more than 30,000 people in Rakhine and neighbouring Chin State by the end of May, and aid groups say humanitarian access has again been severely restricted.
+Clashes between the military and the Arakan Army displaced 45,000 people in Rakhine and neighbouring Chin State by December 2019, and aid groups say humanitarian access has again been severely restricted.
 In June, Myanmar's government ordered telecoms companies to shut down mobile internet in nine townships in Rakhine and Chin states.
 Rights groups say the blackout could risk lives and make it even harder for humanitarian aid to reach people trapped by conflict.
 Amnesty International has warned of a looming food insecurity crisis in Rakhine.

 Rights groups have called on the UN Security Council to refer Myanmar to the International Criminal Court to investigate allegations of committing crimes against humanity.
 The UN body has not done so.

-Bangladesh and Myanmar pledged to begin the repatriation of Rohingya refugees in 2018, but two separate deadlines came and went with no movement.
-In June, two UN agencies signed a controversial agreement with Myanmar – billed as a first step to participating in any eventual returns plan.
+Bangladesh and Myanmar have pledged to begin the repatriation of Rohingya refugees, but three separate deadlines have come and gone with no movement.
+In June 2018, two UN agencies signed a controversial agreement with Myanmar – billed as a first step to participating in any eventual returns plan.
 The UN and rights groups say Rakhine State is not yet safe for Rohingya to return.

 Bangladesh has raised the possibility of transferring 100,000 Rohingya refugees to an uninhabited, flood-prone island – a plan that rights groups say would effectively create an “island detention centre”.